NFL Total Access

-NFL Total Access is a television news program on the NFL Network.
+NFL Total Access was a television news program on the NFL Network.

-The network treats it as the league's "show of record" and bills it as the only year-round show dedicated to the National Football League, despite the ESPN show NFL Live running year round as well.
+The network treated it as the league's "show of record" and billed it as the only year-round show dedicated to the National Football League, despite the ESPN show NFL Live running year round as well.

-It is also broadcast on Sky Sports at various times in the UK.
+It was also broadcast on Sky Sports at various times in the UK.

 During the 2007 season, another edition of the program previewing the week's action aired Saturday evenings on MyNetworkTV.

 NFL Total Access was originally at the 7pm ET slot before being moved down to the 8pm ET time slot on September 2, 2013.
 On July 14, 2014, NFL Total Access moved back to the 7pm ET slot.

+In May 2024, NFL Network canceled NFL Total Access after 21 years and its final broadcast had aired on May 17.

 Personalities

-NFL Total Access is hosted by MJ Acosta.
-The main analysts are David Carr and Willie McGinest, but other analysts include Kurt Warner, Thomas Davis Sr., James Jones, Maurice Jones-Drew, Shaun O'Hara, Michael Robinson, Steve Smith Sr., DeAngelo Hall and LaDainian Tomlinson.